binarymind/xscroll/README.md

 xScroll
 ===========================

-just a small extension of the famous iScroll from cubiq with build in features :
+just a small extension of the famous iScroll from cubiq with build in features.
+I put here a small list using the pullDown action, lazyload and polite scroll.

 ## pull down /up actions